Parent and carer status

 What is parent or carer discrimination?

-Parent or carer discrimination is when someone treats you unfairly or bullies you because you are a parent or carer.
+Parent or carer discrimination is when someone treats you unfairly, including bullying you, because you are a parent or carer.

 Under the Equal Opportunity Act, parental status includes: